Nick Pratto Player Props: Royals vs. Rockies

-The Kansas City Royals, including Nick Pratto (.343 slugging percentage in past 10 games, including no homers), take on starting pitcher Chase Anderson and the Colorado Rockies at Kauffman Stadium, Friday at 8:10 PM ET.
+The Kansas City Royals, including Nick Pratto (.229 batting average in his past 10 games), take on starter Austin Gomber and the Colorado Rockies at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-3) against the Rockies.

 Nick Pratto Game Info & Props vs. the Rockies